Stockholm–Roslagens Järnvägar: History

 In the beginning of the 20th century and well into the 1950s, Djursholms Ösby, a junction station on the network, was one of the busiest railway stations in Sweden with a train stopping every three minutes and three different lines dividing from there, transporting people and goods.

-In the years following World War II, more and more of Swedish railways were taken over by the government through Swedish State Railways (Statens Järnvägar, SJ), a fate also shared by the SRJ network.
-In 1969 the Stockholm Landsting took over the southern network (Stockholm-Rimbo, which is what now goes under the name Roslagsbanan) from SJ, since then using it for passenger use only, with the newly formed commuter transport company SL managing the railway.
-The northern network (Uppsala-Rimbo and Rimbo-Hallstavik) was kept for freight use only by SJ.
+In the years following World War II, more and more of Swedish railways were taken over by the government through Swedish State Railways (SJ), a fate also shared by the SRJ network.
+In 1969 the Stockholm Landsting took over the southern network (Stockholm–Rimbo, which is what now goes under the name Roslagsbanan) from SJ, since then using it for passenger use only, with the newly formed commuter transport company SL managing the railway.
+The northern network (Uppsala–Rimbo and Rimbo–Hallstavik) was kept for freight use only by SJ.

 When SL took over the southern part of the railway network and renamed it Roslagsbanan, it had many problems, but it has since been modernized.
 The Djursholm branch (Eddavägslinjen) was closed by SL in 1976.
-In 1977 the most northern line, Dannemora-Hargshamn which had been already converted into a standard gauge freight line (1970), was extended to Hallstavik by SJ and the remaining northern narrow gauge network was abandoned and dismantled, except for the oldest line, Uppsala-Lenna, which is kept as a heritage railway with tourist traffic in summertime.
+In 1977 the most northern line, Dannemora–Hargshamn which had been already converted into a standard gauge freight line (1970), was extended to Hallstavik by SJ and the remaining northern narrow gauge network was abandoned and dismantled, except for the oldest line, Uppsala–Lenna, which is kept as a heritage railway with tourist traffic in summertime.
 It has no connection to the commercially run Roslagsbanan anymore.